Disciplinary Action Appeals Board for University Support Staff

 The evidentiary phase of the hearing will be open unless the appellant requests it to be closed.
 After the evidentiary phase of the hearing, the Appeals Board panel will adjourn to a closed session to deliberate on the personnel matter of disciplinary action against the employee.

-At the hearing, the burden of proof shall be upon the employee to establish that the associate vice-president of Human Resources or his/her designee did not act reasonably in suspending without pay, demoting or dismissing the employee, which means that the employee must prove by a preponderance of the evidence that the disciplinary action taken was arbitrary, unreasonable, or without factual basis.
+At the hearing, the burden of proof shall be upon the employee to establish that the Director of Employee Relations or his/her designee did not act reasonably in suspending without pay, demoting or dismissing the employee, which means that the employee must prove by a preponderance of the evidence that the disciplinary action taken was arbitrary, capricious, unreasonable, or without factual basis.

 All hearings of the Appeals Board panel shall have a court reporter.
 Transcripts may be made of the contents of court reporting at the sole expense of the requesting party or by other agreement of the parties.
 All transcripts constitute part of the record of the hearing and shall be maintained by the VPHC office.

 After review of the recommendations, the VPHC will provide a written decision to both parties and their attorneys of record, if any, within 15 calendar days of receiving the Appeals Board panel's written recommendation.
 The VPHC may take into account any relevant evidence to which the appellant has had the opportunity to respond.
-It is anticipated that the VPHC will ordinarily follow the Appeals Board panel's recommendation.
 If the VPHC, based on his/her understanding of the matter or other relevant factors, does not follow the recommendations of the Appeals Board panel, the VPHC will meet with the Appeals Board panel to discuss his/her decision.
 The VPHC's decision is the university's final decision.

 The VPHC office will provide staffing for the Appeals Board and Appeals Board panels.
 Those duties will include: maintaining the appeal files, making arrangements for a court reporter, counsel for the board, establishing deadline dates for receipt of witness lists and exhibits, copying and distribution of witness lists and exhibits, scheduling of all meetings and hearings, facilitating the hearing, etc.